lollcat/fab-torch/README.md

 details about our method and the results of our experiments, please read [our paper](https://arxiv.org/abs/2208.01893).

+**Note**: The most important thing to get right when applying FAB to a given problem is to make sure that AIS is returning reasonable samples, where by reasonable we mean that the samples from AIS are closer to the target than the flow.
+See [About the code](#about-the-code) for further details on how to use the FAB codebase on new problems.

 ## Methods of Installation

 The  package can be installed via pip by navigating in the repository directory and running